cunnie/coursera_crypto-001/notes.md

 * Cryptography
   - good tool
-  - basis for many security mechanismes
+  - basis for many security mechanisms
 * Cryptography is not
   - a panacea for all security problems (software bugs, social engineering)